The Health Benefits of Orgasms

 Breaking the Stigma

-It is one of the ways we can connect deeply with our partners, but it is also a way to connect deeply with oneself.
-There is a taboo around speaking about self pleasure in the same way one might speak about partnered sex.
-Neither is more moral or better than the other.
-Having sex alone versus with a partner is simply different, but both are valuable.
-And while we often see orgasms portrayed in the media, what we rarely see is how they can change our bodies and minds for the better.
-Orgasms do not just feel amazing, they have a myriad of health benefits– both mental and physical.
+It’s taboo to speak about self-pleasure in the same way one might speak about partnered sex.
+Neither is more moral or more important than the other.
+Solo sex and partnered sex are different but both are valuable.
+While we often see orgasms portrayed in the media, we rarely see how they can change our bodies and minds for the better.
+Orgasms don’t just feel amazing, they have numerous health benefits, both mental and physical.

 What Happens?

-An orgasm is the result of arousal and often stimulation of genitals and/or erogenous zones of the body.
-As one becomes more and more aroused, sexual tension builds up in the body.
-When an orgasm occurs, this is the sexual tension being released from the body.
-During release, one may find they experience repeated contractions of the genitals (1).
-One may feel mild to intense pleasure, and release fluids.
-Releasing fluids is not gender specific!
+An orgasm is the result of arousal and stimulation of genitals and/or erogenous zones.
+As we become increasingly aroused, sexual tension builds up in the body.
+When an orgasm occurs, this sexual tension is released from the body.
+During release, you may experience repeated contractions of the genitals (1).
+You may feel mild to intense pleasure and release fluids.
+Fluid release is not gender-specific!
 Contractions in the vulva or at the base of the penis can cause anyone of any gender identity to emit fluids during orgasm.
 When you orgasm, your body releases the chemicals dopamine and oxytocin into your bloodstream.
-Dopamine is sometimes called the “feel good” neurotransmitter, and oxytocin the “cuddle hormone” (2)(3).
-Your heart rate, breathing rate, and blood pressure increase for a short time.
-After you orgasm, you may feel relaxed, or even tired (4).
+Dopamine is sometimes called the “feel-good” neurotransmitter, and oxytocin is the “cuddle hormone” (2, 3).
+Your heart rate, respiratory rate and blood pressure increase for a short time.
+After orgasm, you may feel relaxed, or even tired (4).

-The health benefits of orgasms extend all the way up from your genitals to your brain!
-One of the most commonly thought of benefits to orgasm is emotional connectedness with a partner.
-But you can experience mental health benefits from solo play, too!
-Orgasms can cause you to:
+The health benefits of orgasms extend from your genitals to your brain!
+While emotional connectedness with a partner is a commonly thought-of benefit, solo play can bring mental health benefits, too.
+Orgasms can lead to:

 It's Personal

-To make sure you know what is going down when you get down, check out CHEEX’s Guide to Orgasms!
-Just as everyone is different, every person’s orgasm is different too– and how they arrive there!
-Orgasms are like snowflakes.
-They are all different, even each one a person has!
-There are so many ways to be able to induce orgasm, with clitoral, anal, or penetrative vulvic stimulation.
-Some people can even achieve orgasm through nipple play.
-Usually, the best way to find out what works for you is with trial and error of different combinations!
+To understand what is going down when you get down, check out CHEEX’s Guide to Orgasms!
+Just as every person is different, so too is their orgasm and how they reach it.
+Orgasms are like snowflakes—each one is different, even for the same person!
+There are so many ways to be able to induce orgasm, from clitoral, anal or penetrative vulvic stimulation, to nipple play.
+Discovering what works for you often involves trial and error with different combinations.
 It may not seem like the most efficient way, but remember that sex is a journey, not a destination.
-Make sure you take in the sights on your way to the peak!
-The hard truth is, that there is no one way to have an orgasm.
-But that is also what makes them beautiful.
+Make sure to enjoy the sights on your way to the peak!
+The hard truth is that there’s no one-size-fits-all method for having an orgasm.
+That’s also what makes them beautiful.
 Not sure where to start?
 Learn how to masturbate.

-Or, go back to the basics!
-Sometimes, returning to something familiar can bring renewed vigor and enjoyment of the sexual experience.
-What is it they say, absence makes the heart grow fonder?
-Do not get down on yourself for returning to old favorites.
+Sometimes returning to something familiar can bring renewed vigor and enjoyment to the sexual experience.
+As they say, absence makes the heart grow fonder.
+Don’t be hard on yourself for revisiting old favourites.

 Feeling Stuck

-Many people find that it takes them more time to feel close to orgasm.
-Many people find it hard to experience orgasm at all.
-It could be due to physicality, medication, stress or emotional issues, or so many other factors.
-An unfortunate number of people who experience this think that they are alone in this, or somehow doing something wrong in sex.
-If this is something you experience, it is in no way a sexual failing.
-We must meet our bodies where they are at, even though it can be frustrating, even though our bodies’ need change every day.
-As your bodily needs change daily, so do your sexual needs.
-Do not feel guilty or embarrassed if you need to change the way something happens during sex, either alone or with a partner.
-You would not be mad at the weather for changing, and your body is as much a force of nature as the wind or the rain.
-That sounds sappy, but a very intense orgasm can definitely feel like a lightning strike.
+Many people find it takes more time to feel close to orgasm, or they find it challenging to experience orgasm at all.
+Factors like physicality, medication, stress, emotional issues or otherwise can contribute.
+Unfortunately, some individuals think they’re alone or doing something wrong in sex when facing this challenge.
+If you’re one of them, it’s not a sexual failing.
+Meet your body where it’s at, even if it’s frustrating to consider your body’s changing daily needs.
+Don’t feel guilty or embarrassed if you need to change how something happens during sex, alone or with a partner.
+You wouldn’t be mad at the weather for changing, and your body is as much a force of nature as the wind or the rain.
+That may sound sappy until you have an orgasm as intense as a lightning strike!

 The Big O

-Sure, the O can be big, but it is not as scary and bad as some can make them seem.
-In fact, it is the opposite!
-Orgasms can provide numerous and incredible benefits to both your body and your mind.
-People are realizing it, and the stigma is lessening.
-There is now even a National Orgasm Day!
-Wherever you choose to have your orgasms and whomever you have them with, you can feel confident that you are bettering your mental and physical health with every sesh.
+Sure, the “O” can be big, but it’s not as scary as some make it seem.
+Quite the opposite, in fact!
+Orgasms offer many incredible benefits to both your body and your mind.
+People are realizing it, and the stigma is decreasing.
+There’s even a National Orgasm Day!
+Wherever you choose to have your orgasms and whomever you have them with, you can feel confident that you are bettering your mental and physical health with every session.

 Sources